Environmental benefits of LNG-fuelled marine vessels

 LNG reduces ship emissions

-The Life Cycle GHG Emission Study on the Use of LNG as Marine Fuel On the Use of LNG as a Marine Fuel report concluded that compared to other marine fuels, LNG can lower ship exhaust emissions of:
+The Life Cycle GHG Emission Study on the Use of LNG as Marine Fuel On the Use of LNG as a Marine Fuel report concluded that compared to other marine fuels, LNG from Tilbury can lower ship exhaust emissions of:

 - sulphur oxides (SOx) to almost zero